 Spirituality and religion are interlinked but different concepts.
 Both of them have the same objective of connecting to divine power.
 However, since the spiritual pathway is an abstract concept, different religions were established by mankind.
 They prescribe certain codes of conduct, practices, and rituals with the aim of bringing self-realization or oneness with God.
 Many religious practices are supportive of good living including good health.
 For example observance of ‘fasting’ during Ramzan in Islam and performance of Pooja, Hawan, etc in Hindus, prayer service in Christianity, Langar Seva found in Sikhism, non-violence, and vegetarianism amongst Jain community, etc. are examples to show how various religions propagate good living and good health.
-Spirituality aims to focus on cultivation of universal values by practices such as yoga, prayer, silence, meditation, true knowledge often combined with self-less service to the mankind surrendering one’s ego.
-Many of the religious practitioners also believe in spirituality and some of the spiritual practitioners also believe in religion.
+Spirituality aims to focus on the cultivation of universal values through practices such as yoga, prayer, silence, meditation, and true knowledge often combined with selfless service to mankind by surrendering one’s ego.
+Many religious practitioners also believe in spirituality and some spiritual practitioners also believe in religion.

 Spirituality and health: what is the link?